The best of both worlds?

 As technology develops, it is becoming possible to improve production and safety.
 We might call this “optimisation”; that point where peak safety and maximum production intersect.

 Reducing the number and duration of interactions with a machine will make it safer and more productive.
-Bear in mind, the intended lifespan of the control system; it is difficult to get 21st century performance from automation components manufactured 30 years ago and in compliance with PUWER.
+Bear in mind, the intended lifespan of the control system; it is difficult to get 21st century performance from automation components manufactured 30 years ago.
 A well designed system using some form of intelligent safety controller, connected to the machine HMI(s), should keep fault finding tasks to a minimum.
 Remarkably, even new machines often do not furnish basic information such as which emergency stop button is pressed, meaning that the operator has to check them all.

 A requirement for specialist equipment in order to fault find will increase the likelihood of a “night shift bypass” of the safety circuit that is too common and leads to further hazards.
 Modern, comprehensive safety systems are also self-checking, so that a series of faults do not accumulate which lead to the loss of the safety function.
 Accidents are often the result of a chain of smaller incidents, such as unnoticed component failure or bypasses, rather than a single large failure.